-Give Testimony of Your Faith
+Give An Authentic Testimony Of Faith

 “For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.
 So do not be ashamed of the testimony about our Lord or of me his prisoner.
 Rather, join with me in suffering for the gospel, by the power of God” (2 Timothy 5-8).